-Negative factors - Pressure on the ratings could emerge if there is a significant decline in SBI's shareholding, leading to a lower likelihood of support from the parent and/or reduced operational linkages, besides a change in the credit profile of SBI.
-Sustained deterioration in asset quality profile, thereby weakening the solvency profile, would also be a credit negative.
+Negative factors - Pressure on the ratings could emerge on a significant decline in SBI's shareholding, leading to a lower likelihood of support from the parent and/or reduced operational linkages, besides a change in the credit profile of SBI.
+A sustained deterioration in the asset quality profile, thereby weakening the solvency profile, would also be a credit negative.